ninsuo/symfony-collection/README.md

 {% endblock %}
 ```

-Note: do not forget to set the `add` option when enabling the plugin, because if your collection is emptied,
+*Note* : do not forget to set the `add` option when enabling the plugin, because if your collection is emptied,
 the plugin will generate an `add` button based on the plugin's configuraiton.

 *Tip*: when `add` buttons are put inside collection's elements, new element is created next to the clicked